THE ADVISORY BOARD COMPANY

 - Someone fresh out of school – it’s a great opportunity to learn and develop skills that will help you in the future.

-Across the board, the Advisory Board Company compare to MBB, but if you had the choice to go straight into industry or into the consulting arm at Advisory Board Company, we’d recommend Advisory Board every time – to set you up for long-term career success.
+In the healthcare space, The Advisory Board Company compares to MBB, but if you had the choice to go straight into industry or into the consulting arm at Advisory Board Company, we’d recommend Advisory Board every time to set you up for long-term career success.

 Advisory Board Company has 4 core values that define its purpose – it makes sense just to include them verbatim here.